SumoLogic/sumologic-documentation/docs/metrics/introduction/metric-formats.md

 ### Mandatory metric name

-Unlike Prometheus, Carbon 2.0 format doesn't enforce the presence of a metric name.
-It also cannot be reliably inferred automatically.
-Therefore, Sumo Logic require a `metric` key to be present among `intrinsic_tags`.
-All metrics without a `metric` key specified will not be ingested to Sumo and a `MetricsMetricNameMissing` Health Event for the associated Metric Source will be triggered (for more information on Halth Events, see [About Health Events](docs/manage/health-events#health-events)).
+Unlike Prometheus, Carbon 2.0 format doesn't enforce the presence of a metric name and cannot be reliably inferred automatically.
+Therefore, Sumo Logic requires a `metric` key to be present among `intrinsic_tags`.
+All metrics without a `metric` key specified will not be ingested to Sumo Logic and a `MetricsMetricNameMissing` Health Event for the associated Metric Source will be triggered (for more information on Halth Events, see [About Health Events](docs/manage/health-events#health-events)).

 For example, the following metric will be correctly ingested to Sumo Logic:
 ```